Streampunk/arachnid/README.md

 ## Protocol - HTTP and HTTPS

-Use HTTPS instead of HTTP.
-A server will require certificates that must be set up in the standard way for TLS/SSL security.
-Content will be encrypted between endpoints.
+HTTP or HTTPS protocols shall be supported.
+For HTTPS, a server will require certificates to be managed set up in the standard way for TLS/SSL security.
+Content will then be be encrypted between endpoints.

 _Details to follow_